PoCInnovation/Workshops/software/13.Rust/README.md

 # Workshop 13 - Introduction to Rust

-✔ Introduction to the principles of Rust.
+✔ The fundamentals of Rust.

-✔ Learn the basic features of the language.

-✔ Go deeper to prepare for your next workshop in Rust

-#
+✔ The standard Rust libraries.

+✔ Data structures with Rust.

-### Step 0 - Initialization
+### Step 0 - SETUP

 All the required information to install dependencies can be found in [SETUP.md](./SETUP.md).

-> :bulb: We recommend you to follow the [Tour of Rust](https://tourofrust.com/00_en.html) for this workshop
+> :bulb: We recommend you to follow the [Tour of Rust](https://tourofrust.com/00_en.html) for this workshop.

-#

 ## Introduction to Rust